dthpham/sminterpolate/README.md

 #Butterflow

-*Butterflow* is an easy to use command line tool that lets you create fluid slow motion and motion interpolated videos.
+*Butterflow* is an easy to use command-line tool that lets you create fluid slow motion and motion interpolated videos.

 It works by rendering intermediate frames between existing frames.
 For example,